revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/05-Directives.md

 ---

-8. How do you create a custom directive in Angular?
+8.How do you create a custom directive in Angular?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)